Skip to content

 Will all men need treatment for andropause?

-No. Only those with meaningful symptoms and proven low testosterone need medical therapy.
-Most men improve with non-drug approaches.
+No—only men with meaningful symptoms and proven testosterone deficiency require medical therapy.
+Most can manage with non-drug interventions.

 Can andropause cause emotional changes or depression?

 Yes.
-Hormonal shifts often cause irritability, lower mood, and increased anxiety.
-Psychotherapy may help alongside lifestyle or medical treatment.
+Hormonal changes often trigger increased irritability, low mood, or anxiety; these may respond to therapy, lifestyle changes, or medical treatment.

 How can couples talk about andropause?